handejong/Fipster/README.md

 	Note: timestamps are not automatically offset when a new time alignment is applied.
 So pay attention to the order in which step 3 and 4 are performed.
 If timestamps from multiple different sources are applied, it might be more efficient to offset them first before integration into FIP signal.

-5. Make peri event plot
+5. Make a peri-event plot
 	Right click on the normalized signal and click peri-event plot.
 Select the time stamps you want to use.
 This will open a new figure with every trial (sweep) displayed.
 Note that the event plot is also put in the workspace and that you have access to it's settings by clicking the object 'peri_event'.
 Additionally most settings are available via a context menu which appears by right-clicking the plot or individual sweeps.

 6. Finishing touch